srijay-095/maze-solver-ai-project/README.md

 * Animated visualization of node exploration
 * Optimal path reconstruction
 * Grid-based maze representation
-* Interactive GUI built using Tkinter
+* Interactive GUI using Tkinter
 * Color-coded search process

 ## Technologies Used

-- Python
+* Python
-- Tkinter
+* Tkinter
-- heapq (Priority Queue)
+* `heapq` (Priority Queue)

 ## Algorithm

-A* is an informed search algorithm that combines:
+A* is an informed search algorithm that combines the actual cost of reaching a node with an estimated cost of reaching the goal.

 * **g(n)** – Actual cost from the start node to the current node
 * **h(n)** – Estimated cost from the current node to the goal node